 It is with great pleasure I welcome you to the Young High School community.
-We are an inclusive and supportive school with a committed and enthusiastic staff, and a fantastic student body.
-We provide a comprehensive range of academic and extracurricular activities to meet the needs of all students.
-Both students and staff are proud to promote our school core values of Respect, Responsibility and Care.
+We create an aspirational culture that nurtures, inspires and challenges students and staff to learn collaboratively, embrace academic excellence and develop the skills to make informed, positive contributions as citizens and leaders.
+We provide a comprehensive range of academic and extra-curricular activities to meet the needs of all students.
+Both students and staff are proud to promote our school values of Growth, Resilience, Empathy, Acceptance and Teamwork (GREAT).